Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-IN/learn-keys.md

 ### Why was `ed25519` selected over `secp256k1`?

-The original key derivation cryptography that was implemented for AXIASolar and Substrate chains was `ed25519`, which is a Schnorr signature algorithm implemented over the Edward's Curve 25519 (so named due to the parameters of the curve equation).
+The original key derivation cryptography that was implemented for AXIA and Substrate chains was `ed25519`, which is a Schnorr signature algorithm implemented over the Edward's Curve 25519 (so named due to the parameters of the curve equation).

 Most cryptocurrencies, including Bitcoin and Ethereum, currently use ECDSA signatures on the secp256k1 curve.
 This curve is considered much more secure than NIST curves, which [have possible backdoors from the NSA](#appendix-a-on-the-security-of-curves).
 The Curve25519 is considered possibly _even more_ secure than this one and allows for easier implementation of Schnorr signatures.
-A recent patent expiration on it has made it the preferred choice for use in AXIASolar.
+A recent patent expiration on it has made it the preferred choice for use in AXIA.

 The choice of using Schnorr signatures over using ECDSA is not so cut and dry.
-As stated in Jeff Burdges' (a Web3 researcher) [original forum post](https://forum.axiacoin.org/t/account-signatures-and-keys-in-axiasolar/70/2) on the topic:
+As stated in Jeff Burdges' (a Web3 researcher) [original forum post](https://forum.AXIA.org/t/account-signatures-and-keys-in-AXIA/70/2) on the topic:

 > There is one sacrifice we make by choosing Schnorr signatures over ECDSA signatures for account keys: Both require 64 bytes, but only ECDSA signatures communicate their public key.
 There are obsolete Schnorr variants that support recovering the public key from a signature, but they break important functionality like hierarchical deterministic key derivation.
 In consequence, Schnorr signatures often take an extra 32 bytes for the public key.